Last Updated: 09/21/2022

 The electrical systems and issues on our previous boat, a 1980's CSY monohull, were quite different than those on our 2004 St. Francis Catamaran.
 For all the great stuff I did over the years on the CSY electrical system, go to this link: CSY Electrical Systems.

 Our installation is optimized for a catamaran cruising full time overseas.
 We have little tolerance for jury rigs, marginally safe practices and unnecessarily high cost equipment.
-We believe that if installing lithium on a boat, it is necessary to develop the skills to make repairs ourselves with adequate spares and proper tools.
+We believe that if installing lithium on a cruising boat, it is worthwhile to develop the skills to install and make repairs ourselves with adequate spares and proper tools onboard.

 Had we not had the time to study the technology, place the orders, and make the necessary electrical system changes, we would not have taken this on.
 It is not a project for those not willing to spend time learning how to do the installation properly.

 Basics: LiFePO4 (LFP) batteries suitable for cruising boats consist of an appropriate number of individual prismatic 3.2 volt cells that operate safely within a narrow voltage range.
 Straying beyond this range can cause permanent cell damage.

 For a Best Practices LFP battery system, a boat�s electrical system should have separate charging and load busses wired to a single house bank through appropriate shunts and fuses.
 Each of the charging sources (solar, alternator, shore, etc.) should have a relay that allows a battery management system (BMS), monitoring individual cells, to shut it down, not just disconnect it from the battery.
 This should happen automatically if there is a problem beyond what the charging device does with its own onboard charge termination.